 The correct possessive form is Pacific Oaks'.

 Academic Programs

 Always refer to the Academic Catalog for the correct name and capitalization of academic programs.

 Acronyms

 Avoid using "PO" or "POC" in formal writing.
 An acronym should only be used when space restrictions exist and do not allow for "Pacific Oaks College" (file names, video graphics, charts and graphs).

-Leadership

-The president of Pacific Oaks, Dr. Jack Paduntin, does not take his degree after his name on first reference.
-Use "Dr. Jack Paduntin."

 Schools

 School of Human Development and Education School of Cultural and Family Psychology School of Global Leadership & Management

 Saybrook University

 When writing about or referring to Saybrook University in copy, please follow these rules:

+Name

 Official Name and First Reference: Saybrook University

 Second Reference: Saybrook

-Subsequent References: the college
+Subsequent References: the university

 Academic Programs

 Always refer to the Academic Catalog for the correct name and capitalization of academic programs.

 Acronyms

 Avoid using "SAY."
 An acronym should only be used when space restrictions exist and do not allow for "Saybrook" (file names, video graphics, charts and graphs).

 Colleges

-College of Social Sciences College of Integrative Medicine and Health Sciences
+College of Social Sciences

+College of Integrative Medicine and Health Sciences

-Residential Conference
+Residential Learning Experience

-Residential Conference is always capitalized.
-In subsequent references, use "the Conference" or the abbreviation "RC."
+Residential Learning Experience and Community Learning Experience is always capitalized.

 University of Western States

 When writing about or referring to University of Western States in copy, please follow these rules:

 Name

-Official Name and First Reference: University Western States Does NOT take the article "the".
+Official Name and First Reference: University Western States

+Does NOT take the article "the".

 Second Reference: UWS

 Subsequent References: the university

 Academic Programs

 Always refer to the Academic Catalog for the correct name and capitalization of academic programs.

 Do not capitalize "chiropractic" unless it is within a formal name or at the beginning of a sentence.

-Use "certificate program," not "certification" in reference to the massage therapy program.

 UWS does not capitalize program names.